 It's hard enough to tell people that you're a mountain guide with a straight face.
 It would be utterly impossible to tell people that you were both a mountain guide and a reality TV star without sounding like a complete doofus.

 So after making fun of this all day, Dylan Taylor and I talked each other into going.
-AAI Guides Richard Riquelme, Alasdair Turner and Dawn Glanc also participated.
+AAI Guides Richard Riquelme and Dawn Glanc also participated.

 The audition went well for everyone.
 Indeed, it sounds like if this thing gets off the ground we could all be on television.
 That would be both cool and incredibly embarrassing.
 Reality stars look like models.
 Mountain guides look like pieces of leather.

 Anyway since we're all going to be stars of reality TV, I've started to work out my plan.
 I've already made alliances with everyone.
 Dylan and I are totally going to vote Richard off the mountain and Richard and I are totally going to vote Dylan off the mountain.
 Dawn's still neutral.
-And Alasdair doesn't like alliances.
-But that's okay, I'll flip both of them over to my side...
+I'm going to have to flip her one way or the other to win.
 It's going to be awesome!

 Or maybe it will just be ludicrous.
 I don't think there will be any voting, but who knows...?
 It is reality television.